floyd1009/pulse-attitude-control-satellite/README.md

 ## Overview

 This repository contains the complete implementation and validation of adaptive magnetic attitude determination and control algorithms for the PULSE PocketQube satellite.
-The thesis advances small satellite ADCS from simulation (TRL 3-4) to flight-ready validation (TRL 6-7) through extensive hardware-in-loop testing.
+It advances small satellite ADCS from simulation (TRL 3-4) to flight-ready validation (TRL 6-7) through extensive hardware-in-loop testing.